pantheon-systems/documentation/source/content/guides/multidev/02-create-multidev.md

    It will take a few minutes to create the environment and clone the content from the source environment.
 You can continue working on the Dashboard while it's being created.

    You can create cloned Multidev environments from Dev, Test, or Live; existing branch environments can also be forked.
-Any branch not associated with an environment will be listed on Multidev > Git Branches.
+Any branch not associated with an environment will be listed on Multidev under Git Branches.

 <Alert title="Note" type="info">